N-Joy (German radio station)

-N-Joy (also N-JOY) is a German, public radio station by the Norddeutscher Rundfunk (NDR) made for listeners with an age between 14 and 39.
+N-Joy (stylized as N-JOY) is a German, public radio station by the Norddeutscher Rundfunk (NDR) made for listeners with an age between 14 and 39.
 The headquarters is in Hamburg.
-Program director is Melanie Lidsba.
+Program director is Melanie Lidsba since November 2020.

-N-Joy started broadcasting on 4 April 1994.
-The actual program is dominated by charts oriented music, interviews with musicians and unplugged songs.
-N-Joy does not broadcast any advertisements.
+N-Joy's actual program is dominated by charts oriented music, interviews with musicians and unplugged songs.
+The station does not broadcast any advertisements.

-The listeners have the possibility to offer music wishes and to communicate with the moderators via e-mail, social media, and via telephone.
+The listeners have the possibility to offer music wishes and to communicate with the presenters via e-mail, social media, and via telephone.
 The listeners also have the chance to get tickets for "secret concerts" (not public planned concerts of musicians with less security and less visitors).
+As of 2026, N-Joy has more than 1.11 million daily listeners.